PHP Debug Adapter for Visual Studio Code

 Please also note that setting any of the CLI debugging options will not work with remote host debugging, because the script is always launched locally.
 If you want to debug a CLI script on a remote host, you need to launch it manually from the command line.

-- Ask a question on Gitter
+- Ask a question on StackOverflow

 - If you think you found a bug, open an issue

-- Make sure you have the latest version of this extension and XDebug installed
+- Make sure you have the latest version of this extension and Xdebug installed

 - Try out a simple PHP file to recreate the issue, for example from the testproject